LaRambla20/Repo04_RT1-assignment2/README.md

 * `state 3 - "front-right"`: occurs if the minimum distance belonging to the front-right region is less than the threshold `DAN_DISTANCE`.
 The robot is instructed to turn left a little.
 * `state 4 - "front-left"`: occurs if the minimum distance belonging to the front-left region is less than the threshold `DAN_DISTANCE`.
 The robot is instructed to turn right a little.
+* `state 5 - "front and front-right"`: occurs if both the minimum distance belonging to the front region and the minimum distance belonging to the front-right region are less than the threshold `DAN_DISTANCE`.
+The robot is instructed to turn left a little.
+* `state 6 - "front and front-left"`: occurs if both the minimum distance belonging to the front region and the minimum distance belonging to the front-left region are less than the threshold `DAN_DISTANCE`.
+The robot is instructed to turn right a little.
+* `state 7 - "front and front-right and front-left"`: occurs if the minimum distances belonging to all the three frontal regions are less than the threshold `DAN_DISTANCE`.
+Since given this information it is not really clear where the robot should turn, the side areas are checked as well and three substates are defined:
+  * `substate a - "right"`: occurs in the seventh state if the minimum distance belonging to the right region is less than the threshold `DAN_DISTANCE`.
+The robot is instructed to turn left a little.
+  * `substate b - "left"`: occurs in the seventh state if the minimum distance belonging to the left region is less than the threshold `DAN_DISTANCE`.
+The robot is instructed to turn right a little.
+  * `substate c - "left and right"`: occurs in the seventh state if both the minimum distance belonging to the right region and the minimum distance belonging to the left region are less than the threshold `DAN_DISTANCE`.
+The robot is instructed to turn left a little.

+The linear and angular velocities that are needed to accomplish all these tasks are published by the controller node on the topic `cmd_vel`.
+The `stageros` node is then responsible for setting them in the simulation.
+Finally, since the `robot_controller_node` already has access to the `cmd_vel` topic, it is also instructed to act as a server with respect to a service aimed at meeting the requests of the user.
+In particular, by modifying two coefficients under request (`coeff_l`an:
+- start the motion
+- increment/decrement the robot velocities
+- reset both the robot position and the velocities.
+The service used to this end isn't made available by the simulation node, so it is created.
+Its structure consists in a request message made of a char variable () and a response message made of a string variable ().
+Before passing on to the GUI node a representation of the control node and of its communication channels with the simulation node is hereafter shown:
+Regarding the GUI node, its operating principle  is very simple.
+It asks the user for a command and waits until something is provided.
+The recognized commands are:
+- "s" start the robot motion
+If the string entered is among these commands the node sends a request message containing the correspondent character to the server node and prints the latter response.
+Otherwise a warning message is issued on the screen.
+These actions are ciclically repeated until a "q" is entered by the user.
+These command makes the node terminate.

 visual field 80 degrees wide, circular sector ranging from to